 2.4 Microbiological analysis of collected milk samples

-Microbiological analyses were performed in accordance with standard norms (Table1).
+Microbiological analyses were performed in accordance with standard norms (Table 1).

 2.5 Statistical analysis

 Excel 2016 was utilized to input the collected data.
 After the mean and standard deviation of the data were calculated, charts were produced.
 For the means comparison (Turkey and Fisher) testing, XLSTAT2019 VERSION 2.2 was the software used.